RubyCommotion/UICatalogConversion/README.md

 UICatalogConversion App
 =======================

 The UICatalogConversion app is a conversion of Apple's iOS UICatalog source code into RubyMotion source code.
+This first iteration does not include any spec tests - testing will be added in iteration two.
+This is contrary to normal TDD sequence but was done aon an exception basis for this first Ruby Commotion community's app.

 RubyMotion Web Site: http://www.rubymotion.com